Narcissistic personality disorder

 Lifestyle and home remedies

-There's no known way to prevent narcissistic personality disorder with any certainty.
+Because the cause of narcissistic personality disorder is unknown, there's no known way to prevent the condition with any certainty.
 Getting treatment as soon as possible for childhood mental health problems may help.
 Family therapy may help families learn healthy ways to communicate or to cope with conflicts or emotional distress.
 Parents with personality disorders may benefit from parenting classes and guidance from therapists or social workers.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.